Quick Take

 Gray’s last day will be July 10, according to a media release Monday.
 The governing board of the Pajaro Valley Health Care District, which manages the Watsonville hospital, has already started the process to identify an interim CEO, which will be followed by a search for a permanent CEO in the fall.

 Gray took the helm of the hospital in 2023, when the facility became publicly owned after facing bankruptcy in 2022.
+He previously told Lookout that his priorities were ensuring the hospital becomes financially stable, and that staff and patients were happy.

 “This community’s always been challenged, and we always came through collectively together,” said hospital board member Marcus Pimentel.
 “That being said, I’m super grateful to Steve.”

 Pimentel told Lookout Monday afternoon that Gray came on board with the focus of serving the Watsonville community, which he says distinguished him from other candidates seeking the role.
+He added that Gray was stepping away from his position to prioritize more time with his family.

 “He chose to be part of our progress, and we made a lot of progress,” Pimentel said.
 “Had it not been for federal policy changes and other unintended changes, 2025 would have been a very successful year that we could be proud of.”